 Take A Relaxing Drive Along Silver Creek To A Beautiful Cascade Of Waterfalls

 There are few things more relaxing than a scenic drive and the sound of a rushing waterfall.
-Combine those two stress busters into one and you have a wonderful way to spend the day if you find yourself in Madison County between Richmond and Berea.
-In this area, you’ll find Silver Creek, a large creek that flows through the county and eventually into the Kentucky River.
-Within this creek is a roadside waterfall in Kentucky that is a beautiful cascade and a lovely little spot to stop and see for yourself.
-This short-and-sweet trek isn’t just one of the best hikes in Kentucky, it’s also one of the most accessible waterfall trails in the Bluegrass, too.
+Combine those two stress busters into one and you have a wonderful way to spend the day!
+If you find yourself in Madison County between Richmond and Berea in Kentucky, you’ll find Silver Creek, a large creek that flows through the county and eventually empties into the Kentucky River.
+Within this creek, you’ll also find a sweet little roadside waterfall: Silver Creek Falls.
+This beautiful cascade is a wonderful hidden spot to stop and see for yourself!
+Fortunately, the short and sweet trek to get here isn’t just one of the best hikes in Kentucky, it’s also one of the most accessible waterfall trails in the Bluegrass, too.

-And if you want to experience more of the best hikes in Kentucky, you’ll want to check out these 12 trails, which traipse through some of the most spectacular scenery — including many waterfalls! — in the Bluegrass State.
+If you want to experience more of the prettiest hikes in Kentucky, you’ll want to check out these 12 trails, which traipse through some of the most spectacular scenery in the Bluegrass State, including many waterfalls!

 What are some of the best hikes in Kentucky?